The Secret of Skull Mountain

-The Secret of Skull Mountain is Volume 27 in the original The Hardy Boys Mystery Stories published by Grosset & Dunlap.
+The Secret of Skull Mountain is the twenty-seventh volume in the original The Hardy Boys series of mystery books for children and teens published by Grosset & Dunlap.

 This book was written for the Stratemeyer Syndicate by George Waller Jr. in 1948.
 Between 1959 and 1973, the first 38 volumes of this series were systematically revised as part of a project directed by Harriet Adams, Edward Stratemeyer's daughter.
 The original version of this book was shortened to 177 pages in 1966 by David Grambs, resulting in two similar stories sharing the same title.

 Plot summary

 The story begins when Joe wants to go swimming; however, Frank points out that there is not enough water because of a low reservoir.
 When they discover that the water at the Skull Mountain facility disappears each night, they team up with Chet Morton and engineers Dick Ames and Bob Carpenter to solve the mystery.
 While exploring Skull Mountain, the boys are attacked several times.
 They finally find Timothy Kimball Jr. (Sweeper) breaking into Kleng's plumbing store in order to steal the $5000 that Kleng owes him.
 Kimball is arrested and questioned about the reservoir.
-This leads the Hardy Boys to catch the villain, Kleng, and solve a crime which involves the Chicago syndicate, being investigated by their father, Fenton Hardy.
+This leads the Hardy Boys to catch the villain, Kleng, and solve a crime which involves the Chicago syndicate being investigated by their father, Fenton Hardy.